Main Contents

 January 21, 2009

+I never repeat heavy little objects.
+I mean, never.
 My little daily obsession can be a cruel taskmistress, sometimes commanding me to find something cool to post even when nothing cool has come through my life.
-But like an idiot samurai, I live and die by a code set in motion long ago and over [...]
+But like an idiot samurai, I live and die by a code set in motion long ago and over […]

-Filed under: Adornment, Artifact, Ephemera, Facsimile, Fetish, Objet, Tool, symbol, weapon |
+Filed under: Adornment, Artifact, Ephemera, Facsimile, Fetish, Objet, symbol, Tool, weapon |

 Comments (0)